First complete coronavirus model shows cooperation

-Category: Climate Hits: 0Multiscale coarse-grained model of complete SARS-CoV-2 virion developed for first time using supercomputers.
+Category: Climate Hits: 1Multiscale coarse-grained model of complete SARS-CoV-2 virion developed for first time using supercomputers.
 Cooperative motion of coronavirus spike protein simulations likely informative of how virus explores and detects ACE2 receptors of potential host cell.
 Frontera supercomputer at TACC generated all-atom simulations of coronavirus spike protein system that fed into coarse-grained model.
 Whole coronavirus model provides iterative platform useful for design of safer, better medicines to treat and prevent COVID-19.

 Read more https://www.sciencedaily.com/releases/2021/02/210225171648.htm